Phantom stable category of $n$-Frobenius categories: -Frobenius categories

+{where rows are conflations.
+Then we claim that $f\al=\be g$.
+The case $k=1$ is indeed \cite[Chapter VII, Lemma 1.1]{mit}.
+So assume that $k\geq 2$ and take the pull-back diagram

-{ } It is evident from the definition of push-out and pull-back that $\al\lrt f\al$ and $\be g\lrt\be$ are morphisms of conflations with the right and the left fixed ends, respectively.
-Now using the universal properties of push-out and pull-back diagrams, one may find the morphism of conflations $f\al\lrt\be g$ with fixed ends.
-Consequently, applying \cite[Proposition 3.1]{mit} yields that $f\al=\be g$.
-In particular, any morphism of conflations of length $k$ with the left (resp. right) fixed ends, is a pull-back (resp. push-out) diagram.\\ (2) Assume that $\ga\in\Ext^k_{\C}(C, A) $ and take morphisms $h:C'\rt C$ and $l:A\rt A'$ in $\C$.
-It can be easily seen that there is a morphism of conflations; { } So, as we have observed just above, $l(\ga h)=(l\ga)h$; see also \cite[Page 171, (2)]{mit}. \end{rem}
+{ }The universal property of the pull-back yields the existence of the commutative diagram { }Similarly, taking the push-out of $\al$ along $f$ and considering the latter diagram, the universal property of the push-out would give us the commutative diagram { }}Consequently, applying \cite[Chapter VII, Proposition 3.1]{mit} yields that $f\al=\be g$.
+In particular, {if $f$ (resp. $g$) is the identity morphism, then (\ref{11}) is a pull-back (resp. push-out) diagram. }\\ (2) Assume that $\ga\in\Ext^k_{\C}(C, A) $ and take two morphisms $h:C'\rt C$ and $l:A\rt A'$ in $\C$.
+It can be easily seen that there is a commutaive diagram { } So, as we have observed just above, $l(\ga h)=(l\ga)h$, see also \cite[Page 171, (2)]{mit}. \end{rem}